$R$-matrices and Hamiltonian Structures for Certain Lax Equations: Hamiltonian structures for the two-component BKP hierarchy

-With the same method as in $\S 4.2$, one can restrict the Poisson bracket \eqref{Poibra} properly to the coset $(D^{2m},0)+\mathcal{V}_m$.
-Denote the restricted bracket by $\{\,,\,\}^m$, then we have the following proposition. \begin{prp} For any positive integer $m$, the two-component BKP hierarchy \eqref{PPht}, \eqref{PPhth} has the following Hamiltonian representation:
+With the same method as in the previous subsection, one can restrict the Poisson bracket \eqref{Poibra} properly to the coset $\mathcal{V}_m$.
+Let $\{~,\,\}^m$ denote the restricted bracket, then we have the following proposition. \begin{prp} For any positive integer $m$, the two-component BKP hierarchy has the following Hamiltonian representation: